|

 sneak off into a secret liar, a hideout with a creative entrance

-some fun with it, and it was enjoyable despite that.
-I wished that
+had some fun with it, and it was enjoyable despite that.
+I wished

-the older characters/actors were more believable in those roles.
+that the older characters/actors were more believable in those

-Sure, anyone can spin in a chair and shoot a gun, but not anyone is
+roles.
+Sure, anyone can spin in a chair and shoot a gun, but not

-so fast and accurate they can hit a moving target fired at them, so,
+anyone is so fast and accurate they can hit a moving target fired at

-suspension of disbelief aside, they should have at least gotten
+them, so, suspension of disbelief aside, they should have at least

-somebody whose hands didn't shake so obviously.
-I just think you
+gotten somebody whose hands didn't shake so obviously.
+I just think

 well—Tougher—something

-was still in good shape.
-Then, you would have thought: this guy's
+good shape.
+Then, you would have thought: this guy's dangerous, he's

-dangerous, he's old but he's still a bad ass.
-There would have been
+old but he's still a bad ass.
+There would have been some lethality

-some lethality to the character, not so 'average'.
-We see average
+to the character, not so 'average'.
+We see average old every

-old every day.
-We wanted to see super old people to make us feel
+day.
+We wanted to see super old people to make us feel invincible!)

 Action 101 Project